 Antoni Gaudí: Seven UNESCO Works In Barcelona

-Perhaps the best reason for you to visit Barcelona is to see Antoni Gaudi’s famous architectural creations.
-In particular, are properties added to UNESCO’s World Heritage List.
-Collectively known as the Works of Antoni Gaudí, it represents some of the greatest architectural achievements of the 19th and early 20th centuries.
+Perhaps the best reason to visit Barcelona is to see Antoni Gaudi’s famous architectural creations.
+In particular, these properties have been added to UNESCO’s World Heritage List.
+Collectively known as the Works of Antoni Gaudí, they represent some of the greatest architectural achievements of the 19th and early 20th centuries.

 The exterior of the famous Casa Batlló building in Barcelona Spain, a UNESCO World Heritage Site